ShyamVermaG/MicroserviceTerraformKubernetes/README.md

-# Java 17 Microservices with PostgreSQL and Kubernetes
+#  Microservices with PostgreSQL and Kubernetes

 This project consists of two Java 17 microservices:
 - **Service 1**: REST API service that calls Service 2